osdldbt/dbt5/docker/README.rst

 The quickest way to try out the kit is to run::

     # Prepare containers.
+    docker/start-database
     docker/build-driver

 Description of all the helper scripts:

+* `build-database` - Build a Docker image, by default with the minimal valid scale factor.
 * `build-driver` - Build a Docker image that can be used to test and use the driver components.
 * `compile-dbt5` - Simply attempt to compile the local source code in a known